01 of 10

 Step Six: Single Crochet in Double Crochet

 Single crochet in the first double crochet of the previous row.
-You will notice that you are starting with a dc, sc in the same manner as last time, but because you have turned the row you'll be working each stitch into its opposite.
-In other words, each dc will be worked into the sc from the row below it and vice versa.Continue to 8 of 10 below.
+Again, notice that you are starting with a dc, sc in the same manner as last time, but because you have turned the row you'll be working each stitch into its opposite - dc goes above sc, sc above dc ... that's a good mantra to keep in mind as you begin working with this crochet stitch.Continue to 8 of 10 below.

 08 of 10